Chapter 3: Search techniques

 Phrase searching is when you take a specific phrase and enter it into the search box using quotations around it.
 It’s helpful when you want to find a specific term or phrase, for example “solar energy.”
 By putting quotations around the phrase, that ensures the database will search for those words together, in the order you specify, rather than sprinkled anywhere in the resource.

 Truncation is when you use an asterisk (*) to search for multiple endings for a word’s base, or “trunk.”
-Using a truncation symbol allows you to get different forms of your search terms in a single search by looking for any word that starts with the letters leading up to your asterisk.
+Using a truncation symbol tells the search tool to find any word that starts with the letters leading up to your asterisk, regardless of what letters come after that point.
+This is a simplified way to search for different forms of the same word with a single search.
 For example, by searching for electric* you can find results containing all or any of these terms: electric, electrical, and electricity.

 If there is a specific set of words you want to find, you can pinpoint where to truncate by spelling out your keywords and highlighting the last place where the letters of the words overlap.
 You can see an example of this in the image above.